 - Implants such as Norplant, Jadelle, Implanon and Nexplanon.

-The second type of abortifacient kills an existing preborn child.
+The second type of abortifacient directly kills an existing preborn child.
 Also referred to as “medical abortion,” these include:

 - RU-486, the “abortion pill”

 - The methotrexate/misoprostol combination

 - “Emergency contraception.”
-These abortifacients have many forms, and are sometimes called “morning-after pills (MAP).”
-It consists of high doses of the artificial steroids used in oral contraceptives.
+These abortifacients have many forms and are sometimes called “morning-after pills” (MAP).
+They consist of high doses of the artificial steroids used in oral contraceptives.
 Two brand names are Plan B and Preven.

 Embryologists have found that from the first moment of conception, the new human being’s genetic code is complete, his sex is determined, and with proper nourishment in the womb he will continue to develop as every human being does.
 This is not a religious viewpoint; it is hard science.

 There is also no scientific debate about the abortifacient effects of the drugs in question (though some drugs are still being tested), as the tiny embryonic human being may very well be killed when prevented from implanting in the womb.
 The manufacturers and promoters of these birth control methods, however, having largely won the debate over language, continue to market their products as “contraception.”

 The patient inserts for all abortifacients are available online, and descriptions of how they operate to alter the endometrium are shown below.
 These products generally work to suppress ovulation and cause changes in the consistency of cervical mucus, making it more difficult for sperm to reach the ovum.
 These are true contraceptive effects.
 However, as we have seen, these products also alter the uterine lining, making implantation much more difficult.
 In a cycle where ovulation was not prevented and fertilization takes place, a “silent abortion” will occur.